-Our findings that two coalitions characterize Swiss energy policy making and that these have largely been stable in the past are supported by earlier studies.
-Jegen (2003) found a dominant "pro-growth" and a minor "pro-ecology" coalition competing from 1987 to 2000 and also Ingold (2011) and Sutter (2011) found very similar coalitions and very little change for the case of climate policy in Switzerland.
-Jegen (2003) also reported that the pro-growth coalition was very dominant in earlier years, while towards the late 1990s, power and size of the two coalitions became more equilibrated (Kriesi and Jegen, 2001).
-The latter is not supported by our data.
-We found a clear majority of key actors in the pro-economy coalition - in 2001 and also later until 2013.
+Our findings that two coalitions characterize Swiss energy policy making and that these were largely stable in the past are supported by earlier studies.
+Jegen (2003) found a dominant "pro-growth" and a minor "pro-ecology" coalition competing from 1987 to 2000 and also Ingold (2011) and Sutter (2011) identified very similar coalitions and very little change for the case of climate policy in Switzerland.

-Furthermore, the dominant coalition included incumbent actors of the energy sector and their representatives.
-This is in line with studies from other countries that found energy incumbents rather lobbying against major policy changes (Kern and Smith, 2008; Stenzel and Frenzel, 2008).
-However, we also saw that the incumbents are not a united force.
-Three players (EWZ, BKW and Swisspower) were in favor of many of the proposed policy changes in 2013.
+The dominant, conservative coalition included incumbent actors of the energy sector and their representatives.
+This is in line with our initial conceptual ideas (Figure 1a, b) and with studies from other countries that found energy incumbents rather lobbying against major policy changes (Kern and Smith, 2008; Stenzel and Frenzel, 2008).
+However, we also saw that incumbents are not necessarily united in their positions.
+Three incumbent players (EWZ, BKW and Swisspower) were in favor of several of the proposed policy changes in 2013.
 EWZ is the largest municipal utility and Swisspower is a joint venture of 23 municipal utilities.
-So it seems that these incumbents rather see opportunities than risks in the energy transition.
+So it seems that some incumbents also see opportunities rather than risks in the energy transition.

-Given the observed stability of Swiss energy policy coalitions, it comes as a surprise that secondary beliefs are pro change and many key actors are currently in favor of nuclear phase-out and an expansion of renewables by means of regulation.
-This is all the more interesting as nuclear has been one of the most contested energy policy issues in Switzerland in the past, with very polarized views and a strong advocacy coalition in favor of its continued use (Jegen, 2003).
-However, views on nuclear and renewables are obviously changing.
-Even actors, which are essentially conservative, meanwhile express doubts on nuclear and see economic potential in alternatives (see earlier statement of CVP).
+Given the observed stability of Swiss energy policy coalitions, it might come as a surprise that secondary beliefs are in favor of policy change and many key actors today support nuclear phase-out and an expansion of renewables by means of regulation.
+Following the theoretical assumptions of the ACF, we can expect that the Fukushima shock has played a major role in here.
+This is particularly important as nuclear has been one of the most contested energy policy issues in Switzerland in the past, with very polarized views and a strong advocacy coalition in favor of its continued use (Jegen, 2003).
+Today, views on nuclear and renewables are obviously changing.
+Even actors, who hold essentially conservative policy core beliefs, meanwhile express doubts on nuclear and see economic potential in alternatives (see earlier statement of CVP).

-The energy transition is associated with arguments about job creation, regional value creation and independence of energy imports.
+But how can we explain the apparent contradiction of secondary and policy core beliefs?
+In addition to environmental issues, the energy transition is meanwhile associated with arguments about job creation, regional value creation and independence of energy imports.
 Such arguments fit very nicely to conservative policy core beliefs but are also mobilized by pro-ecology actors.
-This means that the policy issue (energy transition) does not match the 'classical' lines of conflict between environmental and economic values any more.15 In fact, the policy issue has shifted over time as renewables became more mature and economically viable and nuclear has lost some of its earlier legitimacy.
+This means that the policy issue (energy transition) has outgrown the traditional lines of conflict between environmental and economic values.
+In fact, it seems that the substance and perception of the policy issue have shifted as renewables became more mature and economically viable and nuclear has lost some of its earlier legitimacy.
+Such a (gradual) shift in the policy issue would be very much in line with findings from the German energy transition, where it was argued that the dramatic political turnaround in 2011 was only possible due to a long period of experiences with and continued performance improvements of renewable energies (Strunz, 2014).